davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/estimate-subplan-weight.md

 is explicitly discussed in [Dependency Management | Bazel][fgm].
 In this context, smaller actions also make re-executing actions faster (through parallelization and caching).

 Do not assume any dependency is necessary or good or bad.
+See:
-See [](./flatten-plan.md) for tips on stripping dependencies; see [](./identify-resource.md) for tips on finding them.
+- [](./flatten-plan.md) for tips on stripping dependencies
+- [](./identify-resource.md) for tips on finding them

 ## Find value